Welcome to The Digerati Life Real Estate Gift Boutique!

 Or how about imparting some lessons in real estate property management and general money management to your young ones in a fun and educational way?
 Then let’s not forget one of the hottest items for the 2007 Christmas Season: the new Monopoly, Electronic Banking Edition board game (and definitely one of my favorite games ever) which has these cool new features:

-But if you’re hankering for the classic Monopoly or one of its myriad other variants, then look here.
+You can also go for the classic Monopoly or one of its myriad other variants.

 Now if you want to make a statement with a heftier gift, why not give away real property?
 Sounds cool, ‘no?
 However, I was actually surprised to find out that it would be better to receive property through an inheritance instead of as a gift — mainly because of tax purposes.
 Here’s why, according to the SF Gate article: